Should I Elect S Corp Status for my LLC?

 Benefits of S Corp Tax Treatment

 S corporation status comes with some notable perks, especially tax advantages.
 One of the biggest potential benefits is that the members who are running the LLC can partially pay themselves like employees, greatly reducing their self-employment tax burden.
-S corporations are also taxed like partnerships (or sole proprietors for single-member LLCs), which means they’re subject to pass-through taxation for federal income tax purposes.
+S corporations are also taxed like partnerships (or sole proprietors for single-member LLCs), which means they’re subject to pass-through taxation for federal income tax purposes (see pass-through taxation definition).
 The LLC itself doesn’t pay taxes; the members do by reporting their LLC income on their personal income tax returns.
 This approach also avoids the double-taxation of a regular corporation, and in some cases avoids higher corporate tax rates.

 As an added plus, electing S corporation status doesn’t change the day-to-day way a corporation is run.
 The entity itself is still more flexible than a corporation.
 Plus, all the members still get personal liability protection because electing S corp status doesn’t affect liability or the company’s structure, only taxes.
 In a way, an S corporation tax election gives an LLC the best of both worlds.